bgachara/bgachara.github.io/posts/rust_ref.md

 ### Trait bounds

 - Trait requirements on generic types are called Trait Bounds.
-- We can require multiple constraints on the same generic type.
+We can require multiple constraints on the same generic type.

 ### impl Trait

-- used for function parameters and return values, allows us to utilize generics without having to manually declare them.
+- Used for function parameters and return values, allows us to utilize generics without having to manually declare them.

 ### where

-- useful when applying many constraints to generics
+- Useful when applying many constraints to generics

 ### Turbofish generics
 <!-- REVISIT FROM HERE -->